shastrihm/dropfind/README.md

 |------------|------------------------------------------------------|
 | . . .      | . . .                                                |
 | image42.jpg | (x,y) coordinates of inferred drop center for image42 |

+### Quitting dropfind prematurely
+There may be cases where you want to terminate the program prematurely (i.e. before `-n` images have been processed) and cannot interrupt via the command line.
+To solve this, the script will monitor the directory specified by `-p` for a file named `stop.txt`.
+If `stop.txt` is detected, the script will terminate even if it is expecting more images.
+An acknowledgement `exit.txt` will be saved to the same directory so the user can verify that the script terminated.
+Note that directory is not deleted, so that must be handled by the user.